NewForce-at-Mountwest/welcome-to-nashville-backrow-team/README.md

 ### Bug fixes in future versions
-Currently the json database is
+Currently the json database is able to accept put and post data, but we have not figured out how to delete individual records.
+Consequently, deleting a record only deletes it from the DOM and not from the database.
+Refresh the page and it will return.

 ### Contributors:
 Russ Miller